There are many paths into the field of machine learning and most start with theory.

 - Do not write code unless that is the purpose of the project.
 This tip is not obvious but may be the biggest in terms of accelerating your understanding of machine learning.

-- The goal is for you to learn something not to create the a unique resource.
-Do not worry that no one will read your studies or tutorials or notes on an algorithm.
+- The goal is for you to learn something not to create a unique resource.
+No one will read your studies or tutorials or notes on an algorithm, ignore this for now.
 They are your perspective and your work product to demonstrate that you now know something.

-Here are the size strategies again with a clear one-linear for each to help you choose the one that is right for you.
+Here are the size strategies again with a clear one-liner for each to help you choose the one that is right for you.

 - Study a Machine Learning Tool: Select a tool or library that you like and learn how to use it well.